trollfot/dolmen.menu/src/dolmen/menu/README.txt

 class decorator
 ---------------

-A class decorator allows you to decorate any class, in order to register it as a menu entry::
+A class decorator allows you to decorate any View class, in order to register it as a menu entry::

   >>> import grokcore.view